Govin25/QuizMaster/docs/docs/user-guide/authentication.md

 - Can include letters, numbers, and special characters

 :::tip Security Tip
-Use a strong, unique password for your QuizMaster account.
+Use a strong, unique password for your Quainy account.
 Consider using a password manager!
 :::

 ## Login

 ### Signing In

-1. Navigate to the QuizMaster homepage
+1. Navigate to the Quainy homepage
 2. Enter your credentials:
    - **Username**
    - **Password**